bencottier/ai-conference-analysis/README.md

 ### NeurIPS 2019 code release

 The analysis is imperfect.
-Some papers (104 out of 1428) don't make it all the way through the pipeline due to a missing file, failed text conversion or uncommon formatting.
+Some papers (49 out of 1428) don't make it all the way through the pipeline due to a missing file, failed text conversion or uncommon formatting.
 Some text information fails to be extracted correctly or detected at all.
 At a higher level, the analysis overlooks underlying factors that influence the decision to release code.

+## Usage

+## Quick replication

+Run `code_release_analysis.py` to replicate the analysis of NeurIPS 2019 code release.
+Requires `python >= 3.6`.

-## Installation
+## Going deeper

 See `environment.yml` for dependencies.
 The main ones are